nickarrow/ironverse/Getting Started.md

 3. Enable the plugin
 4. Open FIT settings
 5. Paste your personal access token
-6. Click "Authenticate" — your username and repositories will auto-populate
+6. Click "Authenticate" — your username will auto-populate
+7. Toggle on "Manual repository entry"
+8. Write in `nickarrow` as the repo-owner
+9. Write in `the-foundry` as the
-7. Select **"the-foundry"** from the repository dropdown
+10. Select **"the-foundry"** from the repository name
-8. Select **"main"** from the branch dropdown
+11. Select **"main"** from the branch dropdown screenshot
-9. Set Auto sync to "Remind Only" <-- IMPORTANT to avoid syncing conflicts
+12. **Set Auto sync to "Remind Only" <-- IMPORTANT to avoid syncing conflicts**

 ### Step 4: Initial Sync